 Nigerian Chicken Stew is a delicious stew made with tomatoes, peppers, fried/grilled chicken & spices.

-If you love chicken soup, you’ll love the Nigerian Chicken Stew.
+If you love chicken , you’ll love this Nigerian Chicken Stew.

 Below is a detailed written recipe, and for the video lovers, here is a video on How to Cook Nigerian Chicken Stew.

 – 1.5kg Fresh Tomatoes or tinned tomato puree(the watery type)

 – 100g Canned tomato paste(the smallest De Rica brand thick tomato paste(optional)